ZCHAnalytics/terraform-associate-prep/README.md

 # 🔗 Content - the project documentation is in progress...

-# This project creates three Terraform files to deploy a web app on AWS
+# Deploy a web app on AWS

 ## 0. Credentials
 - Create AWS IAM user with necessary access policies